chef/chef-web-docs/chef_master/source/knife_client.rst

 =====================================================
 Use the ``create`` argument to create a new API client.
 This process will generate an RSA key pair for the named API client.
 The public key will be stored on the Chef Infra Server and the private key will be displayed on ``STDOUT`` or written to a named file.

-* For the Chef Infra Client, the private key should be copied to the system as ``/etc/chef/client.pem``.
+* For Chef Infra Client, the private key should be copied to the system as ``/etc/chef/client.pem``.
 * For knife, the private key is typically copied to ``~/.chef/client_name.pem`` and referenced in the config.rb configuration file.

 Syntax